SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/analytics.md

 The Analytics framework provides a toolbox to measure app usage according to SRG SSR requirements:

-- Analytics for internal usage, gathered through the [Commanders Act](https://www.commandersact.com) platform.
+- Analytics for internal usage, gathered using [Commanders Act](https://www.commandersact.com) analytics SDK.
 - Analytics for [Mediapulse](https://www.mediapulse.ch), an organization charged with collecting media consumption data in Switzerland.
+These measurements are forwarded using [comScore](https://www.comscore.com/) analytics SDK.

 ### Measure app usage